 Battery lifespan and costly replacement: The cost and inconvenience of replacing the battery in an electric car might cut into its resale value and reduce its useful life.
 The battery loses power over time.
 The need may arise to replace the expensive battery almost every ten years.

-• EV production produces emissions: The production of electric vehicles, like gas vehicles, typically comes with emissions.
+- EV production produces emissions: Electric vehicles, like gas vehicles, typically come with emissions.

 Driving Difference Between Gas vs. Electric Cars